lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 100
 ```

-Let's practice using `glmer` and see what it outputs.
 There are several things you need to consider and be aware of when running `glmer` models.
-For instance, large variable variances can cause computational issues or the value of zero and distribution of positive and negative values can influence non-convergence issues.
-This is were your knowledge of transforming variables comes into use, as the value of the predictors can effect the performance of the model.
-There is some amount of tweaking the values to ensure that the model runs.
+For instance, large variable variances can cause computational issues.
+This is where your knowledge of transforming variables comes into use, as the predictors' values can effect model performance.
+This can involve some tweaking to transform the values so the model runs.

-Most of these exercises will lead to either warnings or errors, which are due to what the predictor's values are.
-Because running `glmer` can be computationally expensive, the Framingham dataset has been reduced in size and is found in the `sample_tidied_framingham` dataset.
+These exercises will likely result in warnings or errors, due to the predictor's values.
+The Framingham dataset has been reduced in size, since `glmer` is computationally expensive, and is loaded as `sample_tidied_framingham`.

 `@pre_exercise_code`
 ```{r}